HackYourFuture/QA-Training/Week3/TestScenariosAndCases.md

 |KHA_004 | 	Check Forgot your password is working as expected | The link is clickable showing change password form | - | - |

-** These test cases can be written in BDD using Gherkin as follows:
+** These test cases can be written in BDD using Gherkin as follows:**

-Feature: User can log in to Khan Academy Website and start learning
+**Feature: User can log in to Khan Academy Website and start learning**

-- Scenario: User enter correct login credentials
+**- Scenario**: User enter correct login credentials

   Given I visit "/login"

   When I enter "FatmaSalah@gmail.com" in the "user name" field

 And I enter "tester" in the "password" field

 And I press the "login" button

 Then I should be logged in Khan Academy.

-- Scenario: User enter Incorrect login credentials Given I visit "/login"
+**- Scenario** User enter Incorrect login credentials

+  Given I visit "/login"

   When I enter "FatmaSalah11@gmail.com" in the "user name" field

   And I enter "tester" in the "password" field

   And I press the "login" button

   Then I should not be logged in Khan Academy.

-- Scenario: User enter Incorrect login credentials
+**- Scenario**User enter Incorrect login credentials

   Given I visit "/login"